tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 Its channel-based implementation, despite syntactic differences, is also very similar to that of Scala Gears, at least conceptually:

-1. get all the repositories;
+1. we get all the repositories;
 2. for each of them, an analysis is started to retrieve the contributors and the last release;
     * each analysis is started in a separate coroutine whose results are sent to a channel;
     * as usual, the contributors and the last release are retrieved concurrently, using the `async` coroutine builder;